-Name of inventories may differ from one company to another.
+The name of inventories may differ from one company to another.
 However, the process of inventory management always remains the same.
-For any organisation, managing the three classified forms of inventory is very important since they vary according to the scale, size, and nature of the business.
+For any organization, managing the three classified forms of inventory is very important since they vary according to the scale, size, and nature of the business.
 Some companies even use a new type of inventory namely ‘supplies’ which refers to the bulbs, fuel, plants, oil, etc. The supplies play an integral part in the production and form a small part of the inventory.

-Motive of Inventory Management
+The motive of Inventory Management

-The business environment is dynamic and one cannot predict the future as there are chances that the business may face spurt in the demand by the customers.
+The business environment is dynamic and one cannot predict the future as there are chances that the business may face a spurt in the demand by the customers.
 Precautionary motive refers to managing the inventory in order to avoid any unpredictable loss in the future.

-In the future, a company may face situations such as unavailability of raw materials or finished goods.
+In the future, a company may face situations such as the unavailability of raw materials or finished goods.
 Transaction motive entails avoiding such situations or any other bottlenecks by managing inventories.

 Price fluctuations occur frequently and a company can take advantage of this situation in the near future by holding inventories for the stipulated time.
-This is termed as a speculative motive.
+This is termed a speculative motive.

 Inventory Management is the core process that marks the success or failure of any retail store.
 It is an integral component of Retail Management.
-That is why our course materials of PGDM in Retail Management include lucid lessons on Inventory Management.
+That is why our course materials for PGDM in Retail Management include lucid lessons on Inventory Management.
 We provide our students with all the requisite knowledge and skills in Inventory Management that eventually makes them sought-after candidates for the industry.